When you write your resume, the contact information section might not be your main concern.

 Unless you’re applying for a social media manager position, you shouldn’t include your personal social media accounts on your resume.

-While it’s common for employers to look up candidates on Facebook, avoid linking to your profile on your resume.
-Not only is it unprofessional, but it also increases the risk of employers finding out information about you that you don’t want them to know.
+While it’s common for employers to look up candidates on Facebook, linking to your profile on your resume comes across as unprofessional and increases the risk of employers finding out information about you that you don’t want them to know.

 Email address from your current employer